 Simultaneously with the Drumbane battle on Sunday night a large party of armed men attacked Holycross police Holycross barracks is about four miles from Thurles, and 5 from Drombane.
 The barrack stands in the middle of a thickly wooded country, about I mile beyond the historic Abbey of Holycross, on the road to Cashel, and there are few houses in the The attackers opened a fierce fire shortly before 9 o'clock, some of the bullets evidently coming from the tree tops and front roof of a dwelling opposite the building.
 The police garrison of 9 men vigorously replied, the beseiged citadel spitting out an incessant stream of bullets and hand grenades, while occasionally relief rockets were sent up.
 LIKE AN EARTHQUAKE. ing, when once reached would place the nesday, attackers out of the danger zone.
-Two ing to the defending constables the whole ination of his injuries showed that a bul-building rocked and recled as if there was let had passed through the abdomen, and Nobody, however, was injured, but a ladder against the gable and hacked a nesday morning. hole about 2 feet square on the top portion of the wall, but did not penetrate fully.
+Two bombs were placed in position and a loud who was shot in Thurles, arrived at Nobody, however, was injured, but a ladder against the gable and hacked a nesday morning. hole about 2 feet square on the top portion of the wall, but did not penetrate fully.
 Evidently it was intended to hurl The battle raged with unabated vigour. and occasionally above the din could be heard now and then the screaming of the children in the house opposite the barquently sent up by the garrison, no relief atic smashing of plate glass windows. came, and at 10.30 the attackers' fire ceased, owing, it is believed, to a lack of ammunition.
-Another theory is that the kept prisoners by armed\outposts.
+Another theory is that the kept prisoners by armed_outposts.
 POLICEMAN CAPTURED.

 Constable Donoghue, when returning to his station, was captured, blindfolded searched, and held prisoner while the at tack was in progress.
-A party of cardplayers, returning home, were also held D.L., landlord of the barracks, is 100 yds. many places. away, and this was closely guarded during the attack, nobody being allowed in or out.
+A party of cardplayers, returning home, were also held up and detained in cutody by the attack- hearing the first bullet coming through crs.
+The mansion of Mr. C. N. Clarke, his window.
+The window is siddled in D.L., landlord of the barracks, is 100 yds. many places. away, and this was closely guarded during the attack, nobody being allowed in or out.
 All the windows are smashed, some bullets having pierced the steel shutters, while all the woodwork is riddled with bullets, some of which can be seen sticking out of the timber.
 Notwithstanding all the billets and grenades fired, not one drop of blood was spilled.
 The force of the explosion was so great that some of the houses in the village were shaken.
 An bullets, and he himself narrowly escaped tery was established by the O'Meaghers. scene, said that as soon as he heard the firing and saw the flare of the rockets he on," and he went to bed on the spot Dastardly Outrage.